sudeep611/CodingChallenge_ListSubOrdinates/README.md

 ### Running the test
-(Assuming that the php is installed in the machine)\
+(Assuming that the phpunit is installed in the machine)\
 ```$ phpunit --bootstrap vendor/autoload.php tests/UserRoleTest.php```

 ### Contact